Tharindu-Sandeepa/NVIDIA-Image-generator/README.md

 ### Backend

 This app interacts with Nvidia's [Stable Diffusion XL API](https://build.nvidia.com/stabilityai/stable-diffusion-xl?snippet_tab=Node).
 For full usage of the Nvidia API, create an account and set up the API as shown in the link.
-This will give you access to the model and necessary configurations for generating images with Nvidia's capabilities.
+This will give you access to the model and necessary configurations for generating images with Nvidia's capabilities. get an api key from that then put it inside a .env file .

 ## Usage